Migrant workers hold virtual rally seeking full immigration status

 Without emergency income supports provided to Canadian workers, she says, migrants are going hungry as they struggle to survive.

+That would provide health services including hospitalization and access to doctors, worker protections against discrimination and abuse along with access to permanent wage increases and paid emergency leave.

+It wants access to community supports such as food banks, emergency shelters and other services and an immediate moratorium on detentions and deportations.

-The activist group launched the one-day event by supporting efforts to defund, disarm and dismantle police over racist policies following recent deaths at the hands of police, including George Floyd.
+The activist group launched the one-day event by supporting efforts to defund, disarm and dismantle police over racist policies following recent deaths at the hands of police, including George Floyd and several Canadians, such as Rodney Levi, an Indigenous man in New Brunswick.

+"We are in the midst of a massive anti-racist uprising against police and anti-Black police violence, a groundshifting rebellion led by Black women and youth."

 This report by The Canadian Press was first published June 14, 2020.